Significant changes to the Minimum Data Set (MDS), a standardized assessment of nursing home residents, aim to improve the tool's clinical utility.

 Examines financial implications of the Centers for Medicare & Medicaid Services Hierarchical Condition Categories risk-adjustment model on Medicare payments for individuals with comorbid chronic conditions.
 Some payments were underpredicted.

 This article describes the translation efforts and some of the problems that led policymakers to abandon the effort.

 Evaluates the appropriateness of existing approaches to the assessment of health-related quality of life (HRQOL) for persons with disabilities.

 The reliability and validity of the NEI VFQ-25 are comparable to those of the 51-item NEI VFQ field test version of the survey.

 Functional limitations of persons living with HIV affect their care needs and ability to perform social roles such as employment.

 Few data are available to evaluate health-related quality of life (HRQOL) of people with irritable bowel syndrome (IBS).

 Develop a model estimating the probability of an adult patient having severe functional limitations 2 months after being hospitalized with one of nine serious illnesses.

 Findings support the use of the SF-36 survey across the diverse populations studied.

 Efforts are currently underway to develop a prospective payment system for inpatient medical rehabilitation.
-In this study, a clinically based, condition-specific patient classification scheme was developed that includes 33 patient groupings, referred to as Functional Related Groups (FRGs).

 In the assessment of psychological distress and well-being, long considered a primary indicator of mental health, two historic issues, affective vs. somatic symptoms and negative vs. positive emotions, have already been resolved.